bengisucagiltay/bengisucagiltay.github.io/_pages/about.md

 3) Deploying robots in family homes (e.g., [Misty robot platform](https://www.mistyrobotics.com/research) as a reading companion [home deployment](https://bengisucagiltay.github.io/publications/HRI23))

 4) Forming theoretical knowledge from interdisciplinary insights (e.g., [Family Studies](https://bengisucagiltay.github.io/publications/IDC23-short), Communication Sciences, Human-Computer Interaction).

-By developing social robots that are tailored to the needs and preferences of children and families, I hope to contribute to a better understanding of how these technologies can be designed and used to improve families' lives.

 [Selected Publications](https://bengisucagiltay.github.io/publications/)